Clymene (mother of Phaethon): Ovid's account

 Like Euripides's version of the story, in Ovid's Clymene is the wife of Merops and also the mother of Phaethon and the Heliades by Helios.
 Phaethon is proud to be the son of the sun god, but his claim is mocked and questioned by his friend Epaphus, the son of Zeus and Io.
 Phaethon asks for confirmation of his parentage from his mother, who tells him to seek for Helios himself.

 By that brightness marked out by glittering rays, that sees us and hears us, I swear to you, my son, that you are the child of the Sun; of that being you see; you are the child of he who governs the world; if I lie, may he himself decline to look on me again, and may this be the last light to reach our eyes!
 It is no great effort for you yourself to find your father’s house.
 The place he rises from is near our land.
 If you have it in mind to do so, go and ask the sun himself!

 Phaethon follows his mother's advice and travels east, past Aethiopia and India, to meet Helios.
 His father warmly receives him, confirming his parentage, and Phaethon asks as a favour to drive Helios' chariot for one day, and Helios, not being able to go back on his word he swore on the river Styx, agrees.
 The results are catastrophic; the earth burns when Phaethon drives too close to it, and freezes when he drives too high.
 Zeus, wanting to save the world, strikes Phaethon with a thunderbolt, killing him.
 Clymene, in deep grief, searches out to find her son's body, or at the very least his bones, only to find out he has already been buried by the Eridanus, the river he fell into.
 When her daughters begin to transform into black poplar trees, they call out to her for help, and though Clymene tries to free them by breaking off the branches, she ultimately fails, and the transformation is completed.

 Sometime later, after Aphrodite cursed Helios to fall in love with the mortal princess Leucothoe, he is said to have forgotten all his previous lovers, Clymene included.

 Nonnus' account

-In Nonnus' version of the story, Helios and Clymene fell in love with each other and got married, with Clymene's father Oceanus' blessing.
-Their wedding as attended by the Horae, Naiad nymphs who danced around, the lights of the sky such as Helios' sister Selene and Eosphorus (the planet Venus), the Hesperides, and Clymene's family.
+In Nonnus' version of the story, Helios and Clymene fell in love with each other and got married, with the blessing of Clymene's father Oceanus.
+Their wedding was attended by the Horae, Naiad nymphs who danced around, the lights of the sky such as Helios' sister Selene and Eosphorus (the planet Venus), the Hesperides, and Clymene's family.